milannabue/ChessSimple/README.md

 * Android Studio

 ## Getting Started
-Download the zip file.
+Download the files to run on android studio.
 ChessSimple is tested on a pixel 6, but can be on any screen size.
 Simply run it on android studio to test and play.
 There is no internet connection of extra downloads required.
 A tutorial of how to play is also included on the main screen.

 ## Known Issues: